ONSdigital/blaise-cli/README.md

 The data interface files tell Blaise how to connect to the database targets.
 They are also used to create the objects required in the database, essentially the tables and columns.

-Use the verb 'datainterface' to access the command, it then requires two parameters:
+Use the verb `datainterface` to access the command, it then requires two parameters:

 - **type**, long name `--type`, short name `-t`, the type of data interface file you wish to create (Cati, Cari, AuditTrail, Configuration, Meta, Session, Credentials)
 - **file**, long name `--file`, short name `-f`, the name of the file you wish to create